 Bible scholars debate what Paul meant when he talked about the salvation of “all of Israel.”
 Did he mean that all Jews go to heaven?
 Was he talking about the Jewish people in general, allowing for the possibility that some would choose salvation others would not?
 Or was he talking about saving the identity of the Jewish nation of Israel—the physical entity instead of the spiritual?
 In this case, Paul could be talking about Jews scattered around the globe returning to the land that the Bible says God promise to Abraham’s descendants.

-The Greek word is often translated “Deliverer” and “Savior.”
+The Greek word is often translated “Deliverer” or “Savior.”

 Paul uses the word “Zion,” another name for Jerusalem.

 Isaiah 59:20-21; 27:9.
 The guarantee is described as a “covenant,” or a contract.

 Which of the following statements best represents your reaction to what Paul says in the section called “God put the Jews in a coma,” Romans 11:1-10?